bcgov/FIT_opendatadownloader/README.md

 - any network errors reported
 - redirects from endpoints to static files (if this is the case, replace the endpoint url with direct file url)

-If problems continue, try downloading the file with a web browser and reading the result.
+If problems continue, try downloading the file with a web browser or `curl` and reading the result.
 In some cases, the name of the zipfile downloaded does not correspond with the .gdb within, or zipfiles may be nested.
 For example, Langley (City) packages an arbitrary .gdb into a file called `transport.gdb.zip`, that can be handled like this:
 `"source": "/vsizip/{/vsicurl/https://governmentofbc.maps.arcgis.com/sharing/rest/content/items/4bba119c2e9042d683cc9378fb1e836e/data}/CoL_TransportationNetwork September 25 2024.gdb"` - see the /vsizip/ link below for how to handle zipfile complications.